mapbox/delaunator/README.md

 ## delaunator

-The fastest JavaScript library for
+A really fast JavaScript library for
 [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) of 2D points.
 Implements a variation of the [Sweep-hull algorithm](http://s-hull.org/).